Business Scaling

 Discipline 4: Accountability

 Accountability is the fourth and final discipline.
 Without accountability, ideas will be doomed to die every time.
+Working with an accountability coach can help reinforce this essential discipline, providing a structured way to ensure everyone remains on track.

 One way to keep people accountable is to hold regular Level 10 meetings, but we’re getting ahead of ourselves.
 You’ll read more about that in a minute.